-Counsel for a major natural gas producer in a series of cases in state and federal court in Ohio in which oil and gas lessors are challenging the validity of their leases.
-The United States District Court for the Northern District of Ohio granted summary judgment in favor of client, and the Sixth Circuit affirmed.
+Successfully represented one of the nation’s largest natural gas companies in a series of cases in state and federal court in Ohio in which oil and gas lessors challenged the validity of their leases.
+Two different federal courts granted summary judgment in favor of client, and the appellate court affirmed.

 Counsel for a national commercial airline challenging on preemption grounds an attempt by a state to independently regulate the on-board service of alcoholic beverages.

 Henry v.
-Chesapeake Exploration, L.L.C., --- F.3d ----, 2014 WL 113999 (6th Cir.
+Chesapeake Exploration, L.L.C., 739 F.3d 909 (6th Cir.
 2014): after being retained on appeal, obtained a reversal of a district court ruling that an oil and gas lease held by the client had terminated for failure to conduct operations, and judgment was entered for the client.

 Solis v.
 Malkani, 638 F.3d 269 (4th Cir.
 2011): successfully argued for affirmance of a district court order awarding client fees for serving as an independent fiduciary appointed to oversee an ERISA plan.